 They have mentally prepared for this day for over a year, if not years.

-On this day they are extremely dangerous because they are willing to take lives and die for whatever cause they believe in.
+On this day they are extremely dangerous because they are willing to take lives and die to complete their task.

-- They have done their own surveillance, and research is conducted over time to ensure their route, approach, and implementation occurs with no risk to being stopped or challenged.
+- They have done their own surveillance, and research is conducted over time to ensure their route, approach, and implementation occurs smoothly.

-- These type of people seek to avoid any pain while carrying out their attack and do not want to encounter any resistance from staff, teachers, and law enforcement until they are done killing.
+- These type of people want to avoid pain, and do not want to encounter any resistance until they are done killing.

 - These individuals are also trying to “out score” their idols and predecessors to become the next top new headline.

-Through this intensive preparation processes these subjects develop a plan, but what happens if their plan gets interrupted and somebody, armed or unarmed, fights back?
+Through this intensive preparation processes these subjects develop a plan, but what happens if their plan gets interrupted and somebody fights back?

 It is suggested that any form of resistance can trigger the attacker to give up, flee, or commit suicide.